skandium/CarND-Traffic-Sign-Classification/WRITEUP.md

 ![alt text][predictions]

-We see that even on pictures where the classifier fails, it usually picks the correct option as the second most likely (stop sign, right-of-way).
-A notable exception is the road work sign, where correct label is not even in top 5!
-Very peculiar, considering that the image is very crisp.
+We see that even on pictures where the classifier fails, it usually picks the correct option in the top 5 (children crossing, right-of-way, wild animals).
+What is worrisome is that it does not usually give much probability to the correct classes, even when the model is "unsure".

 In general, this kind of performance would not be tolerable on the road: the correct sign has to be the top 1 choice with at least 99% probability.
 However, our CNN is likely a pretty decent classifier on cropped and centered images.
 We simply would need to add some localization method as the first step of the pipeline for these out of sample images and performance would surely increase.
 Ideally, this would be the same method that was used on our training data.